gmartins-dev/mobile-flappybird/README.md

 # Install the dependencies

-$ yarn or npm install
+$ yarn install or npm install

 # Start the application